-But while BAT are increasingly embroiled in China’s state agenda, they are also expanding their control to other APAC countries and consumers, recruiting U.S. talent, investing in startups from Canada to Israel, and forming global partnerships in everything from predictive healthcare to conversational AI.
+But while BAT are increasingly embroiled in China’s state agenda, they are also expanding their control to other APAC countries and consumers, recruiting U.S. talent, investing in startups from Canada to Israel, and forming global partnerships in everything from biotech healthcare to conversational Artificial Intelligence.

 By adopting a platform-based business strategy — expanding horizontally via major acquisitions and equity positions — BAT have gained unparalleled influence in almost every aspect of users’ lives.

-In this blog, I’ll be looking at some of the biggest BAT highlights, strategies, and state-corporate collaborations catapulting these three AI giants to (global) dominance.
+In this blog, I’ll be looking at some of the biggest BAT highlights, strategies, and state-corporate collaborations catapulting these three Artificial Intelligence companies to (global) dominance.

 Of all the BAT giants, Baidu was the first to pioneer and apply deep learning, scoring a big win in 2014 with the hire of Andrew Ng to head Baidu’s Silicon Valley AI lab.